 Thinking of getting or using your own Starbucks cup is great and a common pre-purchase question to ask is: Are Starbucks cups BPA-free?

 I’ll answer this question – and offer you a much better solution as I don’t like plastic at all BPA free or not for your coffee, hot or cold!

-If you are in a rush, I’ll you now that yes, Starbucks cups are BPA free.
+If you are in a rush, I’ll tell you now that yes, Starbucks cups are BPA-free.
 However, they are still made of a plastic polymer that is not free from toxins.

 Keep reading to get the low down on BPA, why you should avoid it, the polymer used and a much better alternative.